KingSora/rollup-plugin-esbuild-resolve/README.md

 ## Why

 Esbuild has its own implementation of the [node resolution algorithm](https://nodejs.org/api/modules.html#modules_all_together) and it also implements the [compilerOptions.paths resolution algorithm](https://www.typescriptlang.org/tsconfig#paths) introduced by TypeScript.

 The implementation has also one speciality - its not reading just one `tsconfig.json` file, its always reading the closest one from the importer file.
-This enables correct resolution of many interconnected projects each one with their own `tsconfig.json`.
+This enables correct resolution of many interconnected projects, each one with their own `tsconfig.json`.

 ## Install